Physical security: Overview

 It is up to security designers, architects and analysts to balance security controls against risks, taking into account the costs of specifying, developing, testing, implementing, using, managing, monitoring and maintaining the controls, along with broader issues such as aesthetics, human rights, health and safety, and societal norms or conventions.
 Physical access security measures that are appropriate for a high security prison or a military site may be inappropriate in an office, a home or a vehicle, although the principles are similar.

 Elements and design

-Deterrence methods
+Deterrence

 The goal of deterrence methods is to convince potential attackers that a successful attack is unlikely due to strong defenses.